MattHatwey/Manemo/chapter3.md

 "...Good Morning..." said everyone.
 "The wedding will be in 4 days, on Christmas." said the prince.
 Prince was going to go with Pattern to the wedding, so he didn't have the time to make a surprise wedding with the others.
 "What was that strange object you were talking about yesterday?" asked Matt.
 "I'll show you!" said Hatwey and Honest.
 Get dressed if you want to come!" said Honest.
 Everyone got dressed.
 Sansei decided to watch the eggs.

 "It's not far from here." said Hatwey.
 "You can already see it!" said Honest.
 "We've arrived!" said Earon and Wisteria.
 "What is this?" said Matt.
-"It's an old-fashioned teleporter system." said Sansei.
+"It's an old-fashioned teleporter system." said Honest.
 In present Manemo Land, teleporters were very common and had a similar shape to telephone boxes.
 But instead of calling someone, you could teleport to their houses or anywhere else in the world.
 But in the past, you were supposed to use a rope hanging down from the ancient tree.
 "There's a hole where you're supposed to swing below.
 I don't think this hole is supposed to be here." said Honest.

 "You're right!" said someone.
 "Who's what?" said everyone.
 "TIME TO BATTLE!" said Odd.
 There were more robots than before.
 The same bad Manemo that was in the carriage was standing there next to Odd and Even.
 "They're too strong.
 The wind is causing chaos in the Manemo Mainlands!" said Matt.
 "What do you mean Manemo Mainlands, Matt?
 You never use that to call our area." said Hatwey.
 "Hatwey, it's because it's only causing chaos around the good Manemos' territory." said Honest.